 about

-I am Christina Singer, MFA.
-I am a tenure-track Assistant Professor of Graphic Design at the University of North Carolina at Charlotte.
-I also practice design through Ody Design, LLC.
-In my free time, I am likely rollerblading with my dog, rock climbing, or petting my two cats.
-My design philosophy, in short, is:
+I’m Christina Singer (she/her), a tenure-track Assistant Professor of Graphic Design at UNC Charlotte.
+I have taught graphic design since 2018, and I practice design through my business Ody Design, LLC.
+In my free time I’m likely walking my dog, gardening, indulging in Mexican pastries with my wife, or petting my cats.

 process